Causes Of Pedestrian Accidents In Buffalo, New York

 - Wearing dark clothes: Almost 70% of accidents involving pedestrians occur during the nighttime.
 Drivers are less likely to see pedestrians crossing the street at night, especially if they are wearing dark clothes.

-If you, or a loved one, were seriously injured in a pedestrian accident with a car, SUV or truck, contact Jed Dietrich, Esq. and his aggressive, tenacious and hardworking team of Buffalo, New York personal injury lawyers at the Dietrich Law Firm P.C., a Best Law Firm of America, today at (716) 839-3939.
+If you, or a loved one, were seriously injured in a pedestrian accident with a car, SUV or truck, contact Jed Dietrich, Esq. and his aggressive, tenacious and hardworking team of Buffalo, New York personal injury lawyers at the Dietrich Law Firm P.C. today at (716) 839-3939.
 We are available 24 hours per day and 7 days per week, and there is never a fee unless we WIN for you!
 Jed Dietrich, Esq. and his team of highly experienced Buffalo, New York pedestrian accident attorneys will battle to obtain the best result for you if you were injured by someone else’s negligence.